-Not only had this shirt been through the wash a few times, but when I went to take the before pics I couldn’t get a decent shot of how bad the grease stains were with all the wrinkles…I ended up having to iron it…and this method STILL got all the stains out (this will work whether you have already washed your item or not).
+Not only had this shirt been through the wash a few times(oops), but when I went to take the before pics I couldn’t get a decent shot of how bad the grease stains were with all the wrinkles…I ended up having to iron it…and even doing that this method STILL got all the stains out (this will work whether you have already washed your item or not).

 First thing you do is identify all of the stains on your fabric that you are going to need to treat.
-Then you take a little Dr Bronner’s Sal Suds, which can be found on Amazon here, (can sometimes also find it in health food stores) and cover each of the grease stains.
+Then you take a little bit of Dr Bronner’s Sal Suds, which can be found on Amazon here, (it can also often be found in most health food stores) and cover each of the grease stains.

 Though if you don’t have that kind of time, I suggest letting it soak at least four hours.

 Then toss it in the wash like normal, but make sure to select the extra rinse cycle to rinse out the extra suds… I mean if the product has the word “suds” in the title… they really mean it has lots of suds, so rinse thoroughly.

 And there you have it, good as new!

 Yes, it’s the same exact shirt in the before and after shots.
 It’s just hard to match the lighting when you are taking the before pictures in the afternoon and the after pictures the next morning.

 Even if you don’t love Sal Suds the way that I do for all of my household cleaning, it’s still pretty handy to have around to treat stains.
 Just remember that it’s ultra concentrated so a little goes a long way.

 In case you missed the links throughout the post on where to get Sal Suds, you can find it here or like I said, most health food stores carry it these days.

 I often buy it by the gallon because I use it so much and recommend you doing the same thing if you decide that you too cannot live without it (just to save money by buying in bulk), but it’s always a good idea to try out a little bottle first and see what you think.